Cheadle, Greater Manchester: History

 Moseley Old Hall, an early Stuart mansion dating from 1666 is still standing and is owned privately.

 Abney Hall is a late Victorian hall from 1847 and was used as the Cheadle town hall from 1959 until 1974: it is now used for offices.
 It is surrounded by parkland which is open to the public all year round and features some of the only wetlands left in Stockport.

-Cheadle grew rapidly during the Industrial Revolution when it was used as a stopping point for travellers and merchants on their way to central Manchester.
+Cheadle grew rapidly during the Industrial Revolution, when it was used as a stopping point for travellers and merchants on their way to central Manchester.

 Geography

-Cheadle is a suburban village in the Metropolitan Borough of Stockport, Greater Manchester, 3 mi from Stockport town centre and 8 mi from Manchester city centre.
-It is close to Manchester Airport.
-Cheadle lies on the Cheshire Plain in the final meander of the Ladybrook Valley before it joins the River Mersey to the north.
-Cheadle is on the A560 from Stockport to Chester and borders onto the A34.
-Its geology is boulder clay and gravels: the parkland of Abney Hall to the north is on the flood plain of the Mersey.
+Cheadle is a suburban village in the Metropolitan Borough of Stockport, Greater Manchester; it lies 3 mi from Stockport town centre and 8 mi from Manchester city centre.
+Cheadle lies on the Cheshire Plain, in the final meander of the Ladybrook Valley before it joins the river Mersey to the north.
+Its geology is boulder clay and gravels; the parkland of Abney Hall to the north is on the flood plain of the Mersey.

 Governance

-There is one main tier of local government covering Cheadle, at metropolitan borough level: Stockport Metropolitan Borough Council.
+There is one main tier of local government covering Cheadle at metropolitan borough level, Stockport Metropolitan Borough Council.
 The council is a member of the Greater Manchester Combined Authority, which is led by the directly-elected Mayor of Greater Manchester.

+Since 1950, the suburb has been part of the Cheadle parliamentary constituency.

 Administrative history

-Cheadle was an ancient parish in the Macclesfield Hundred of Cheshire.
-The parish was subdivided into three townships: Cheadle Bulkeley, Cheadle Moseley and Handforth.
-From the 13th century the parish also included a detached area called Bosden, which included the eastern side of Hazel Grove and was surrounded by Stockport parish.
+Cheadle was an ancient parish in the Macclesfield Hundred of Cheshire; it was subdivided into three townships: Cheadle Bulkeley, Cheadle Moseley and Handforth.
+From the 13th century, the parish also included a detached area called Bosden, which included the eastern side of Hazel Grove and was surrounded by Stockport parish.
 Bosden was administered as part of the Handforth township, which was thereafter sometimes known as 'Handforth-cum-Bosden'.

-The Bulkeley and Moseley townships had complicated boundaries with each other.
-Both townships included part of Cheadle village, and each had numerous detached parts surrounded by the other township.
+The Bulkeley and Moseley townships had complicated boundaries with each other; both included part of Cheadle and each had numerous detached parts, surrounded by the other township.
 The hamlet of Cheadle Hulme was in the Moseley township.
 Both townships also included areas on the western edge of the town of Stockport, known as the hamlets of Brinksway and Edgeley.
-In 1832 the hamlets of Brinksway and Edgeley were included in the Stockport constituency.
+In 1832, the hamlets of Brinksway and Edgeley were included in the Stockport parliamentary constituency.
 Stockport's borough boundary was enlarged to match the constituency in 1836.

 From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
 In some cases, including Cheadle, the civil functions were exercised by each township rather than the parish as a whole.
 In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Cheadle Bulkeley, Cheadle Moseley and Handforth-cum-Bosden became separate civil parishes, which therefore diverged from the ecclesiastical parish.
 Cheadle Bulkeley and Cheadle Moseley were merged into a single township and civil parish called Cheadle in 1879.